 Financial analysts put together models and reports that forecast and predict how an investment might impact the bigger picture.
 Their reports are often used to make major investment decisions.

 Accountants basically prepare and look over your financial records.
 They make sure that all the records are complete and accurate, Another responsibility for accountants is often making sure that their clients taxes get paid correctly, and on time.

 Accountants may also delve into your financial records, making sure that your company is running smoothly and efficiently.
 Additionally, they prepare reports that are presented to company leaders that showcase profits, losses, and financial trajectories.
 They’re comfortable using graphs, charts, and other types of visuals.
 Accountancy jobs can range from entry-level positions right up to financial management positions with corporations, or leadership with government agencies.
-To reach the top of the field, professionals should have a master’s degree in accountancy from an institute such as https://online.suffolk.edu/programs/ms-accounting.
+To reach the top of the field, professionals should have finished school.
 Many accounting jobs require a bachelor’s or master’s degree in finance or accounting.

 Investor Relations Associate